linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 == Screenshots ==

+1. Conditional Blocks - Create Custom Visibility Conditions for WordPress Blocks.
+2. Condition Builder with AND, OR Logic.
-1. How to customize WordPress visibility with Conditional Blocks.
+3. How to customize WordPress visibility with Conditional Blocks.
-2. Conditional Blocks 2.0+ - logged out/in user content block.
+4. Conditional Blocks 2.0+ - logged out/in user content block.
-3. Frontend showing the logged out user block.
+5. Frontend showing the logged out user block.
-4. Editor options for conditionally showing block on screen sizes.
+6. Editor options for conditionally showing block on screen sizes.
-5. Frontend showing different blocks for different screensizes using responsive blocks.
+7. Frontend showing different blocks for different screensizes using responsive blocks.

 == Changelog ==

+= 3.0.1 =

+- Ready and tested for WordPress 6.1
+- Fixed: Consistenty for labels and help text for conditions fields with the [Conditions API](https://conditionalblocks.com/docs/developer/custom-conditions/).

+= 3.0.0 =

+See all the details: [Release post for Conditional Blocks v3](https://conditionalblocks.com/conditional-blocks-v3/)

+- New: OR logic is now possible by creating multiple Condition Sets per block.
+- New: Integration API to register custom conditions.
+Custom Conditions are added directly to the Condition Builder.
+See our [Developer Integration Guide](https://conditionalblocks.com/docs/developer/custom-conditions/).
+- Improved: UI has been refined.
+- Improved: Automatically a default condition to reduce clicks when opening the Condition Builder.
+- Tested: WooCommerce 7.0 Ready

 = 2.6.0 =